MernDev0603/covid19-api/readme.md

       })
 ```

-The JSON contains timeStamp (stored in milliseconds) and Array of counties'case with an object of each county and its name, cases, and deaths.
+The JSON contains timeStamp (stored in milliseconds) and array of counties' cases with objects of each county and its name, cases, and deaths.

 ```
 [